BestTimesToVisit.com Logo

 packing

 Pack layers!
 Sucre's weather can be unpredictable, with warm days and cool evenings.
 Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-Don't forget sunscreen and a hat, as the sun can be strong, especially at higher altitudes.
+Don't forget sunscreen and a hat, especially if you plan on visiting the higher-altitude areas.

 Weather Details